 The Aussie Legend-Phar Lap

 Phar Lap is Thai for lightening and he didn’t fail to live up to his name, winning 37 out of 51 races.
-However he was only able to compete 4 years as he died quite suddenly at a young age.
+However, he was only able to compete for 4 years as he died quite suddenly at a young age.

 There is an aura of mystery around his death which strongly contributes to his legendary reputation.
 Conspiracy theorists speculate that he was poisoned by U.S gangsters who controlled many illegal bookmakers and felt threatened by the skill of his powerful racehorse.